 ArcticNet’s multidisciplinary research efforts focus on addressing the challenges and opportunities of the rapidly changing Canadian Arctic.
-ArcticNet funds projects across the Canadian North and South, including northern Manitoba, Northwest Territories, Yukon, and the four Inuit regions of Canada: the Inuvialuit Settlement Region, Nunavut, Nunavik and Nunatsiavut.
+ArcticNet funds projects across the Canadian North and South, including northern Manitoba, Northwest Territories, Yukon, and the four Inuit land claim regions of Canada: Inuvialuit Settlement Region, Nunavut, Nunavik, and Nunatsiavut.

 Call for Proposals

 With one ocean, a 35000-island archipelago, Baffin Bay, and Hudson Bay, the sea plays a pivotal role in the subsistence economy and culture of the Canadian Arctic.
 Projects corresponding to this aim to better understand the reponse of marine systems and ecosystems to the pressures of climate change and modernization.

 The tundra, rivers and lakes of the continental Arctic underpin the lifestyle of Inuit and Northerners, providing food and drinking water.
 Projects devoted to this focus on understanding how changing terrestrial ecosystems impact industry, socio-economic development and climate change.

 Inuit Health, Education and Adaptation